natebragg/ratl/README.md

 Everything is given a resource annotation.
 An annotation is made of one or more resource variables, zero or more relationships between resource variables, and a cost.
 For this example, let's start with the definition for `sum`.
-First, during parsing the type, `[Nat]`, is given a variable because it's a list type, and `sum` itself is given variables for cost before and after evaluation because it's a function declaration.
+First, during parsing the type, `[list int]`, is given a variable because it's a list type, and `sum` itself is given variables for cost before and after evaluation because it's a function declaration.
 Then during type checking, the abstract syntax tree of the function body is traversed, and every node in the